langel/botb_irc_bot/README.md

 ``npm install``

-You also need the LAME, SoX, curl and math.js packages.
+You also need the LAME, SoX, and curl packages.
 On Ubuntu/Debian, you can use the following command:

-``apt-get install lame sox curl mathjs``
+``apt-get install lame sox curl``

 Last tested to work on node v12.x!